catamphetamine/libphonenumber-js/README.md

 npm test
 ```

-Test coverage must remain at 100%:
+Test coverage was meant to remain at 100% but then the coverage analysis tools got buggy and didn't report the coverage correctly:

 ```sh
 npm run test-coverage